 America had to wait a little over three weeks from the "Our World" broadcast to be able to purchase the "All You Need Is Love" single, which was released on July 17th, 1967.
 It only took five weeks on the Billboard charts to reach the #1 spot.
 Even though it only stayed at the summit for a single week (toppled by "Ode To Bille Joe" by Bobbie Gentry), it stayed in the top three of the singles chart for an impressive five weeks.
 Probably because of this being a rushed release, the single's b-side "Baby You're A Rich Man" was given a lower suffix numbe, resulting in "All You Need Is Love" being placed on the "sliced apple" b-side when the single was re-released in the 70's.

 The song appeared on an American album for the first time only a few months later, on November 27th, 1967, on the Capitol concocted release “Magical Mystery Tour.”
 Since a stereo mix of the song didn't exist at this time, the stereo copies of this album included a fake-stereo mix that separated the bass and treble frequencies.
 The vinyl version of this album continued to be reissued in the US throughout the years, while it was first released on compact disc (now with the true stereo mix) on September 21st, 1987 and then on a remastered re-release on September 9th, 2009.

 Presumably in November of 1968, in conjunction with the film debut of the animated movie "Yellow Submarine," a 12-inch promotional album was released to radio stations that contained five commercials to promote the film.
-There were two 60-second spots, two 30-second spots and one 10-second spot, some of which containing a snippet of "All You Need Is Love."
-This one sided disc (the other side being blank), which was distributed by "Apple Films," is quite the collectors item today.
+There were two 60-second spots, two 30-second spots and one 10-second spot, some of which contained a snippet of "All You Need Is Love."
+This one-sided disc (the other side being blank), which was distributed by "Apple Films," is quite the collectors item today.